BLC-HTWChur/rsd-specification/rsd2-specification.md

 ### engineLink

 The engineLink contains an URI, which points to the root of the engine.
 This link might be hosted on a different host or domain.
 The engineLink is mandatory for the RSD.
-However, the engineLink might be empty, but in this case all apiLinks
+However, the engineLink might be empty, but in this case all apiLinks have to be provided as absolute URIs.

 ### apis